GoblinArchives/LiminalHorror/Rules Reference/online generators.md

 ---
 layout: default
-title: Deluxe Edition
+title: Digital Tools
 nav_order: 2
 parent: Rules Reference
-permalink: /online-generators/
+permalink: /digital-tools/
 description: A list of digital tools and online generators to be used to support playing Liminal Horror.
 ---